meet alexandria

 Additionally, have them also wear their doggie backpack around the house or on shorter hikes and slowly increase the weight until you get to everything you want them to carry.
 You don’t want to stress them out by piling on a bunch of weight at the trailhead.

 If you’re eloping, I really recommend someone else coming along and taking care of your dog.
 Even if you are confident your dog can handle the hike, it allows us the freedom to take pictures wherever we want, some with your pup and some without.
 You’ll have someone else who is in charge of snacks or water for the dog, so you two can focus on having an amazing adventure to say our I dos!
 Bonus…this person could be a witness for you too!
+You can also hire a service like Wags & Garland!

 Ultimately I encourage you to really consider your dog’s health and safety when deciding to elope with dogs.
 If they are going to hike on your adventurous elopement or if you’re going to need an easy-access spot take them into planning consideration.
 I personally LOVE puppers, love photographing them, love cuddling the sh*t out of them.
 I know you love your puppers too, so let’s keep your best friend safe <3